 Our goal is to become the nation's premier brand in the meetings and convention sector.
-To accomplish this, our business strategy is to develop resorts and convention centers in desirable event destinations that are created based in large part on the needs of meeting planners and attendees.
+To accomplish this, our business strategy is to develop resorts and convention centers in desirable event destinations that are designed based in large part on the needs of meeting planners and attendees.
 Using the slogan "All-in-One-Place," our hotels incorporate meeting, convention and exhibition space with a large hotel property so the attendees never have to leave the location during their meetings.
-This concept of a self-contained destination dedicated primarily to the meetings industry has placed Gaylord Opryland as well as our more recent Gaylord hotels among the leading convention hotels in the country.
+This concept of a self-contained destination dedicated primarily to the meetings industry has placed Gaylord Opryland, as well as our more recently opened Gaylord hotels, among the leading convention hotels in the country.
 In addition to operating Gaylord Opryland, we opened the Gaylord Palms in January 2002, the Gaylord Texan in April 2004 and the Gaylord National in April 2008.
 We believe that our other hotels will enable us to capture additional convention business from groups that currently utilize one of our hotels but must rotate their meetings to other locations due to their attendees' desires to visit different areas.

 Gaylord Opryland Resort and Convention Center - Nashville, Tennessee.
-Our flagship property, Gaylord Opryland in Nashville, is one of the leading convention destinations in the United States based upon number of rooms, exhibit space and conventions held.
+Gaylord Opryland is one of the leading convention destinations in the United States based upon number of rooms, exhibit space and conventions held.
 Designed with lavish gardens and expansive atrium areas, the resort is situated on approximately 172 acres in the Opryland complex.
 Gaylord Opryland is one of the largest hotels in the United States in terms of number of guest rooms.
 Gaylord Opryland has a number of themed restaurants, retail outlets, and a full-service spa with 27,000 square feet of dedicated space and 12 treatment rooms.
 It also serves as a destination resort for vacationers due to its proximity to the Grand Ole Opry, the General Jackson Showboat, the Gaylord Springs Golf Links (Gaylord's 18-hole championship golf course), and other attractions in the Nashville area.
-Gaylord Opryland has 2,881 signature guest rooms, four ballrooms with approximately 127,000 square feet, 111 banquet/meeting rooms, and total dedicated exhibition space of approximately 264,000 square feet.
-Total meeting, exhibit and pre-function space in the hotel is approximately 600,000 square feet.
-Gaylord Opryland has been recognized by many industry and commercial publications, receiving Successful Meetings magazine's Pinnacle Award in 2007 and 2008, as well as Meeting & Convention's Gold Key and Gold Platter Awards for 2007 and 2008.
+Gaylord Opryland has 2,881 signature guest rooms, four ballrooms with approximately 127,000 square feet, 111 banquet/meeting rooms, and total meeting, exhibit and pre-function space of approximately 600,000 square feet.
+Gaylord Opryland has been recognized by many industry and commercial publications, receiving Successful Meetings magazine's Pinnacle Award in 2007 and 2008, as well as Meeting & Convention's Gold Key and Gold Platter Awards for 2007, 2008 and 2009.

 Gaylord Palms Resort and Convention Center - Kissimmee, Florida.
-Gaylord Palms has 1,406 signature guest rooms, three ballrooms with approximately 76,000 square feet, 76 banquet/meeting rooms, and total dedicated exhibition space of approximately 180,000 square feet.
-Total meeting, exhibit and pre-function space in the hotel is approximately 400,000 square feet.
-The resort is situated on a 65-acre site in Osceola County, Florida and is approximately a five minute drive from the main gate of the Walt Disney World® Resort complex.
+Gaylord Palms has 1,406 signature guest rooms, three ballrooms with approximately 76,000 square feet, 76 banquet/meeting rooms, and total meeting, exhibit and pre-function space of approximately 400,000 square feet.
+The resort is situated on a 65-acre site in Osceola County, Florida and is approximately a five minute drive from the main gate of the Walt Disney World ® Resort complex.
 Gaylord Palms has a number of themed restaurants, retail outlets and a full-service spa, with 20,000 square feet of dedicated space and 25 treatment rooms.
 Hotel guests also have golf privileges at the world class Falcon's Fire Golf Club, located a half-mile from the property.
-The Gaylord Palms has been recognized by many publications, receiving Successful Meetings magazine's Pinnacle Award in 2007 and 2008 and Meeting and Convention's Gold Key and Gold Platter Awards for 2007 and 2008.
+The Gaylord Palms is rated as a AAA Four-Diamond Hotel and has been recognized by many publications, receiving Successful Meetings magazine's Pinnacle Award in 2007, 2008 and 2009 and Meeting and Convention's Gold Key and Gold Platter Awards for 2007, 2008 and 2009.